quartiq/miniconf/miniconf_mqtt/README.md

 - `mm2.activate(&mut session, &settings)`
 - `mm2.poll_with(&mut session, &mut settings, on_unhandled)`

-They are the easiest way to serve MM2 when you do not need boundedness, cancellation safety, or exact control over unrelated inbound traffic during MM2 follow-up work.
+They are the easiest way to serve MM2 when you do not need stepwise control, cancellation safety, or exact control over unrelated inbound traffic during MM2 follow-up work.

 For precise control, `miniconf_mqtt` also exposes three explicit MM2 workflows: